 A small fund was established to support pilot research projects focused on clinical programs at Bradley/Hasbro Hospitals.
 In order to encourage collaboration between different disciplines, each project must be led by two Principal Investigators: one from the Department of Pediatrics and one from Psychiatry.
 Each PI must have a Brown Faculty appointment.
 The goal is to develop innovative pediatric/behavioral health projects that will improve patient care and lead to external funding.
-It is anticipated that funding for two awards of up to \$25,000 each will be available each academic year.
+Funding for two awards of up to \$25,000 each will be available each academic year.